 This report presents the most current stock assessment of skipjack tuna (Katsuwonus pelamis) in the eastern Pacific Ocean (EPO).
-Several alternative methods are used to assess the status of skipjack tuna: a) fishery and biological indicators; b) analysis of tag data; c) a length-structured stock assessment model; d) a Spatial Ecosystem and Population Dynamic Model (SEAPODYM).
-The results of all four of these methods are compared when evaluating the status of skipjack in the EPO.
+Several alternative methods have historically been used to assess the status of skipjack tuna: a) fishery and biological indicators; b) analysis of tag data; c) a length-structured stock assessment model; d) Age-Structured Catch-at-Length Analysis (A-SCALA); and e) a Spatial Ecosystem and Population Dynamic Model (SEAPODYM).
+The results of all five of these methods are compared when discussing the status of skipjack in the EPO.
+Only the indicator approach has been updated in this report.

 Skipjack are distributed across the Pacific Ocean, and it is likely that there is a continuous stock throughout the Pacific Ocean, with exchange of individuals at a local level, although large-scale movements are thought to be rare.
 The bulk of the catches of skipjack are made in the eastern and western regions; the purse-seine catches are relatively low in the vicinity of the western boundary of the EPO at 150°W. The movements of tagged skipjack generally cover hundreds, rather than thousands, of kilometers, and exchange of fish between the eastern and western Pacific Ocean appears to be limited.
 Movement rates between the EPO and the western Pacific cannot be estimated with currently-available tagging data.
-In some analyses the EPO is divided into six independent sub-regions to accommodate spatial structure of the population and fishery dynamics.
+In some analyses the EPO was divided into six independent sub-regions to accommodate spatial structure of the population and fishery dynamics.